JUMP TO: Improve my Google Business profile in <10 minutes

 4. Add your recent blog posts to your Google Business Profile with optimized keywords.

 Your wedding venue Google My Business profile is arguably more important than your website.
 Why you ask?
 When people search for wedding venues locally, Google shows LOCAL search results before organic page results (move aside, The Knot and WeddingWire!)
 Not only will more people find your profile if you add more posts to it, it’ll also look more updated and attractive than your competitors.

 The Knot and WeddingWire pay tens of thousands of dollars each month for SEO, so it’s hard to outrank them – this doesn’t mean you shouldn’t work on your onsite SEO, by the way!
 More on that later.

-🥳 BONUS: 4.
-REPLY to your reviews using strategic keywords.
+🥳 5.
+REPLY to your wedding venue reviews using strategic keywords.